Arnab-Developer/gethashcode-comparison/README.md

 behaviour is opposite.
 There `Object.GetHashCode()` returns different value for every request for the `class` objects but same for the `record` objects.

+I did same test with a `string` value and found that it returns same value if the application is running for every request.
+But if I restarts the app then it returns different value.

 So the conclution is never store return value of `Object.GetHashCode()` out of application to check the object equality.